hrtowii/personal-website/src/content/blog/My experience in GeekOut 2023.md

 On the 4th day of the bootcamp, we were briefed about our hackathon problem statement and tasked to develop a solution to tackle it:

-### Develop a smart city solution to improve quality of life for citizens while also enhancing the sustainability of the goal to move towards a smarter nation.
+### Develop a smart city solution to improve quality of life for citizens while also enhancing the sustainability of the goal to move towards a smarter nation

 What the guidelines of the hackathon were essentially: